MicrosoftDocs/visualstudio-docs/docs/data-tools/walkthrough-creating-a-dataset-with-the-dataset-designer.md

 ---
-title: Create a Dataset with the Dataset Designer
+title: Create an ADO.NET dataset with the Dataset Designer (.NET Framework)
 description: In this walkthrough, create a ADO.NET dataset using the Dataset Designer in Visual Studio for .NET Framework applications.
 Understand the process of creating a new project and adding a new DataSet item to it. ms.date: 09/11/2017 ms.topic: conceptual